stevenwudi/autonomous_driving/Summaries/ResNet.md

 until 152) and each 2-layer block is substituted with this 3-layer bottleneck block.

-Different depths are tested (50-layer, 101-layer and 152-layer) and the results are compared with the state-of-the-art architectures, and the results are improved, the best training/validation error rate is obtained with 152 layers are improved, the best training/validation error rate are obtained with 152 layers.
+Different depths are tested (50-layer, 101-layer and 152-layer) and the results are compared with the state-of-the-art architectures, and the results are improved, the best training/validation error rate is obtained with 152 layers is improved.